gbouras13/hybracter/README.md

 * `--no_polca` will turn off POLCA polishing. **Must be used on MacOS.**
 * Use `--min_length` to specify the minimum long-read length for Filtlong.
 * Use `--min_quality` to specify the minimum long-read quality for Filtlong.
 * You can specify a FASTA file containing contaminants with `--contaminants`.
-All long reads that map to contaminants will be filtered.
+All long reads that map to contaminants will be filtered out.
   * You can specify Escherichia phage lambda (a common contaminant in Nanopore library preparation) using `--contaminants lambda`.
 * `--skip_qc` will skip all read QC steps.
 * You can change the `--medakaModel` (all available options are listed in `hybracter hybrid -h`)